 - A business hold will be placed on the student's account.
 Once the balance has been paid in full, the hold will be lifted.
-A business hold prevents a student from enrolling in additional courses in the current and upcoming semesters, obtaining official transcript and/ or receiving their diploma. - · Final payments are due prior to the last day of the class in that semester. - For any changes, students must contact Financial Services at 785-320-4512 or studentaccounts@manhattantech.edu. - Payments not received by the due date will be assessed a \$25 late fee per month - · Accounts 60 days past due become immediately due in full, accounts 90 days past due will be turned over to collections. - · Payment plans should be set up by the stated semester payment due date. - Payment plans must be paid in full within 180 days from the end of the semester. - · Payment plans must be paid in full before students can begin their next semester.
+A business hold prevents a student from enrolling in additional courses in the current and upcoming semesters and obtaining official transcript and/or receiving their diploma. - Final payments are due prior to the last day of the class in that semester. - For any changes, students must contact Financial Services at 785-320-4512 or studentaccounts@manhattantech.edu. - Payments not received by the due date will be assessed a \$25 late fee per month - Accounts 60 days past due become immediately due in full, accounts 90 days past due will be turned over to collections. - Payment plans should be set up by the stated semester payment due date. - Payment plans must be paid in full before students can begin their next semester.